EastskyKang/SNU_DataStructure_2014_Spring/README.md

-# SNU DataStructure Course Homeworks
+# SNU DataStructure Assignments

-Assignment codes for Seoul National University DataStructure course (prof.Moon) in 2014 spring semester.
+For Seoul National University DataStructure (prof.Moon) spring 2014.

 All codes are written in JAVA.

-This repository is just for a *private purpose*.

-But you can refer and use some snippets if you need it.

 -----

-**FOR SNU STUDENTS :**

-**I DO NOT HAVE ANY REPOSIBILITY FOR GETTING HUGE DEDUCTION IN YOUR GRADE BY "CODE COPYING"**
+**This is for private purpose**

 -----
 ## Projects